Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-We compare our PartNet with the state-of-the-art methods on the benchmark CUB-200-2011 \cite{cub2002011} and Oxford Flower 102 \cite{flowers} datasets.
+We compare our PartNet with the state-of-the-art methods on the benchmark datasets of CUB-200-2011 \cite{cub2002011}, Oxford Flower 102 \cite{flowers} and Oxford-IIIT Pet \cite{pets}.
 Table \ref{Table:cub comparison} presents comparison results on the CUB-200-2011 dataset.
 The types of annotation used in the training and test stages of each method are also listed in the table, where ``CNN Features'' indicates which (base) network is used to extract features in each method.

 When constructing the PartNet using the VGGNet (with the two variants introduced in Section \ref{SecPartNetVariants}), our PartNet-Full (i.e., the ensemble model described in Section \ref{Exp_Different_Models}) obtains the new state-of-the-art result on the CUB-200-2011 dataset when neither object nor part annotations are used.
-Furthermore, our method outperforms most of existing ones that need part or object annotations, such as \cite{spdacnn, finegrainedpose, realtime, partbased}.
-When constructing the PartNet using the base network of Dilated ResNet-34, our PartNet-Full obtains even better result on the CUB-200-2011 dataset.
+Furthermore, our method outperforms most of the existing ones that need part or object annotations, such as \cite{spdacnn, finegrainedpose, realtime, partbased}.
+When constructing the PartNet using the base network of Dilated ResNet-34, our PartNet-Full obtains an even better result on the CUB-200-2011 dataset.

-Note that the state-of-the-art method HSnet\cite{hsnet} uses the ground-truth part annotations in the training stage, making it less relevant to compare directly with our proposed method.
+Note that the state-of-the-art method HSnet \cite{hsnet} uses the ground-truth part annotations in the training stage, making it less relevant to compare directly with our proposed method.
 Our PartNet-Full combines multi-level models for final prediction by simply averaging the classification probabilities of these models.
-In contrast, the MA-CNN \cite{macnn} trains a classifier based on the concatenated features of multi-level models, and OPAM \cite{opaddl} learns a weight for each model with the computationally expensive k-fold cross validation method, yet their results are still worse than ours.
+In contrast, the MA-CNN \cite{macnn} trains a classifier based on the concatenated features of multi-level models, and OPAM \cite{opaddl} learns a weight for each model with the computationally expensive k-fold cross-validation method, yet their results are still worse than ours.

-We also present our result on the Oxford Flower 102 dataset in Table \ref{Table:Flowers102 Comparision}.
+We present our result on the Oxford Flower 102 dataset in Table \ref{Table:Flowers102 Comparison}.
 Our PartNet-Full obtains the result that is comparable with state-of-the-art method \cite{opaddl}.

+We also present our result on the Oxford-IIIT Pet dataset in Table \ref{Table:Pet_Comparison}.
+Our PartNet-Full obtains the new state-of-the-art result, justifying the efficacy of our PartNet.